Sequoia leads $5M pre-seed in Egypt’s 1-month-old digital bank Telda – TechCrunch

 Egypt has a population of over 100 million people.
 The country has a high mobile and internet penetration necessary for a young and tech-savvy population with 61% below 30.
 But despite its youthful population, two out of every three individuals are currently unbanked in Egypt.
 It’s the same situation in MENA, where only 40% of the population have access to a bank account.

 Digital banks have enormous potential in the region.
-Today, a newly launched one, Telda is announcing a $5 million pre-seed round to digitize how Egyptians save, send, and spend money.
+Today, a newly launched one, Telda is announcing a $5 million pre-seed round to digitize how Egyptians save, send and spend money.

 Two weeks ago, we reported that Egyptian e-commerce fulfillment startup Flextock had raised the largest pre-seed in MENA.
 But that has changed today with Telda’s fundraise surpassing that record with a considerable margin in both MENA and Africa (Autochek’s $3.4 million) for now.

-Note: Update: An earlier part of this article stated that Sequoia had made a few Sub-Saharan African investments in startups like Healthlane and OPay.
-However, those investments were executed by Sequoia China (a subsidiary of Sequoia) and a Sequoia scout, respectively.